lacie-life/Jellyfish-with-Rust/README.md

 - <b> shadowing </b> : A variable redeclaration with the same name but different value and/or scope within the same context.

+- <b> Function </b> : A block of code designed to carry out a specified task.
+In Rust, it's a crucial part of the language as Rust is almost like a functional programming language.

+- <b> Unit Function </b> : A function that doesn't return any value but does some work when called.

+- <b> Return Value </b> : The result given by a function upon completion.
+It can be explicitly defined or implicitly returned as unit type in case of unit functions.

+- <b> Borrowing </b> : Concept in Rust which ensures efficient memory usage by safely lending values to other parts of the code without taking ownership away from their original scopes.

+- <b> Panic </b> : A special call syntax in Rust used to stop all execution in a program; it's not commonly used in production code but can be helpful during development or for certain error handling scenarios.

+- <b> Control Flow </b> : The order in which code is executed based on conditions and loops.
+In Rust, control flow includes if, else, match, and looping constructs like for or while.

+- <b> Enumerator (Enum) </b> : A data type representing a set of values where each value represents a distinct case.
+An example in the transcript is the Option<T> enum with cases Some(T) and None.

+- <b> Move </b> : In Rust, move occurs when ownership of a variable is transferred from one scope to another without any borrowing mechanism being used.
+This results in the original variable becoming invalid.

+- <b> Copy </b> : A special trait in Rust which allows values of certain types (e.g., integers and booleans) to be copied instead of moved or borrowed when assigned or passed as arguments.

+- <b> Vector </b> : A dynamic array data structure provided by Rust's standard library, used for storing a variable number of elements efficiently.
+It can grow or shrink in size during runtime.